Posted by Emma McMorrow, Associate

 Post-Nup -“What if?”

-To avoid nauseating battles through the court system, is there a way for unmarried couples to protect themselves in an amicable way?
-Why, the post-nup of course, or more accurately a variation; the cohabitation agreement.
-The agreement will record the intentions of each party, coupled with a deed of trust (that sets out exactly who owns what in regards to property), which will help the court immensely when deciding a case.
+To avoid protracted litigation through the court system, unmarried couples can protect themselves via a cohabitation agreement.
+Such an agreement records the intentions of each party, coupled with a deed of trust (that sets out exactly who owns what in regards to property), which will help the court immensely when deciding a case.

 0800 923 2074 Email us